molareza/sticker/UPDATING.md

 ## Contents of the script

-The script does five things:
+The script does three things:

-- Downloading the required files
-- Extract the images and meta info
+- Parsing and organizing the meta data.
-- Optimize the images
-- Copy the images to the respective locations
+- Copy (and optimize) the images to the respective locations.
-- Generate the Java code
+- Generate the Java code.

 ## Prerequisites